-Keurig Canada will have to pay a penalty of $ 3 million and pay $ 800,000 to environmental organizations for having misled part of the country about the possibility of recycling its famous K-Cup pods, coffee served in disposable pods.
+Keurig Canada will have to pay a penalty of $ 3 million and pay $ 800,000 to environmental organizations for having misled part of the country regarding the possibility of recycling its famous K-Cup pods, coffee served in disposable pods.

 The US coffee company has come to an agreement with Canada’s Competition Bureau, which investigated the “false or deceptive” practices.